 - promote the role of nurses, and their future opportunities working with the elderly

-The past four years of Queen Silvia Nursing awards have been filled with exciting developments, creative expressions and new ideas.
+Throughout the years, the Queen Silvia Nursing Award has been filled with exciting developments, creative expressions and new ideas.
 The visions and ambitions for the award were set with high expectations, but many applicants have greatly exceeded those initial mileposts.
 This successful progression shows that our partnerships have not only extended to other areas of the world geographically, but that we have also reached wider audiences and more medical students.

-In 2013 the award was initiated on Her Majesty the Queens birthday, the 23rd of December 2013.
+In 2013 the award was inaugurated by Her Majesty Queen Silvia of Sweden’s birthday, the 23rd of December.
 The first pilot-project year relied on finding ways to drive steady and successful progress and interest.
 Over 3,000 online activities were generated by the 135 applicants who produced 334 original ideas.
-Additionally, the scholarship also received great media coverage during its first year, and was featured in Vårdfokus and Dagens Medicin.
+Additionally, the scholarship received great media coverage during its first year, and was featured in Vårdfokus and Dagens Medicin.

 During the second year of the scholarship, activities intensified with over 44,000 registered activities in Finland and Sweden.
 The scholarship was launched in Finland in 2014 in hopes of taking the first steps to becoming an international scholarship.
 It also received endorsement from the then Minister of Health and Social Affairs, Ms. Paula Risikko.
 That year the scholarship received 505 applications.
 The Finnish scholar not only appeared in Finnish media, but was also awarded a prize called TEKEVÄ.
 This award is given to someone who has developed or had a positive impact on healthcare education in Finland.